jaqba98/star-unit/packages/star-unit/js/README.md

 # Star Unit (for JavaScript) - CLI Tool

-**Version**: 1.0.15
+**Version**: 1.0.16
 **Command shortcut**: `suj`

-Star Unit is a lightweight command-line tool designed for instant JavaScript unit testing, particularly for projects using monorepos.
-It helps streamline the configuration and execution of unit tests in a simple and fast manner.
+Star Unit is a lightweight command-line tool designed for instant JavaScript unit testing, particularly in monorepo-style projects.
+It helps you set up and run unit tests quickly with minimal configuration.

 ## Getting Started

-To get started with Star Unit, you can install it globally using npm:
+Install Star Unit globally using npm:

 ```bash
 npm install -g star-unit
 ```

-Once installed, you can run the tool using the `suj` command.
+Once installed, you can use the `suj` command in your terminal.

 ## CLI Commands

 ### `init`

-This command initializes the necessary configuration required for Star Unit to work with your project.
-You will usually run this first to set up your testing environment.
+Initializes the configuration required for Star Unit to run tests in your project.

 ```bash
 suj init